 Andrew Jackson Downing (1815-1852) was the primary influence in the creation of a national park system in the United States.
 By 1848, he was advocating the creation of urban parks financed by private funds for the enjoyment of select groups of people.
 But he never advocated publicly financed parks.
 In 1851, a proposal was made to establish a centrally located park in New York City.
 And land for New York’s Central Park was privately purchased in 1853.
 Later that year, recognizing the need for open space in Hartford, CT, the Reverend Horace Bushnell presented an idea that had not been suggested in any other American city–the creation of a public park, financed by public funds.

 Initial public reaction was skeptical.
 Hard-nosed business leaders were opposed to removing taxable property from the tax rolls.
 Furthermore, it was hard to imagine a less likely place for a green, peaceful park than Bushnell’s proposed site, which was home to two leather tanneries, a soapworks, pigsties and other livestock–even a garbage dump.
-A railroad spur ran through it and the smelly Park River, polluted with the city’s industrial waste, ran alongside it.
-Crowded tenements lined both banks of the river, with their outhouses in the back emptying directly into the sluggish current.
-Even Rev. Bushnell described it as “hell without the fire.”
+A railroad spur ran through it and the Park River, polluted with the city’s industrial waste, ran alongside it.
+Crowded tenements lined both banks of the river.

 However, after hearing Dr. Bushnell’s presentation in October 1853, the Hartford City Council voted unanimously in November to spend public funds–$105,000-to buy the land that was to become Bushnell Park.
 Hartford voters approved the expenditure on Jan.
 5, 1854, by a vote of 1,687 to 683, making it the first municipal park in the nation to be conceived, built and paid for by citizens through a popular vote.